mhernando/gz_rosa_control/README.md

 *The planar move used includes an interesting correction made by F.M.
 Rico <https://github.com/ros-simulation/gazebo_ros_pkgs/pull/1504/commits> in 2023

+*The plugin is partially operative It computes de Fk and IK and uses a simplified velocity controller for the wheels if used.
+No wheels tf broadcasting is made at this stage, but i hope it would be included soon.

+*Although the plugin code uses only the gazebo_ros_omni_drive.(cpp,hpp) files, the repo also includes the sources used for the plugin implementation.

 *prof.: Miguel Hernando (2023)*
 ### LIB REQUIREMENTS: